-Student Agreement 2023
+Student Agreement for 2024

-Student Name: Grade: I have read the Acceptable Use Agreement 2023 with my parents.
-Sign here I agree to follow all rules in this agreement to display safe and responsible behavior in all learning environments at Apollo Parkways Primary School and everywhere I use digital technologies.
-Sign here I understand that failure to follow the Acceptable Use Agreement 2023 may result in me having my digital technologies privileges suspended at school.
-Sign here I agree to abide by all guidelines and conditions as set out in the 1 to 1 iPad Program Implementation Handbook 2023.
-This includes keeping the school required certificate installed on my iPad to remain connected to the DET's filtered WiFi network - edustar.
-Sign here Date:
+Student Name: Grade: I have read the Acceptable Use Agreement for 2024 with my parents.
+Signature I agree to follow all rules in this agreement to display safe and responsible behavior in all learning environments at Apollo Parkways Primary School and everywhere I use digital technologies.
+Signature I understand that failure to follow the Acceptable Use Agreement 2024 may result in me having my digital technologies privileges suspended at school.
+Signature I agree to abide by all guidelines and conditions as set out in the 1 to 1 iPad Program Implementation Handbook 2024.
+This includes keeping the school required certificate installed on my iPad to remain connected to the DoE filtered WiFi network - edustar.
+Signature Date:

-Parent/Guardian 2023
+Parent/Guardian for 2024

-Parent/Guardian Name: I have read the Acceptable Use Agreement 2023 with my child.
-Sign here & Compass acceptance I will support the school's cyber safety program by emphasising to my child the need to demonstrate safe and responsible behaviour when using digital technologies at school and in our home.
-Sign here & Compass acceptance I give permission for my child to use a suite of applications and the internet at Apollo Parkways PS.
-Sign here & Compass acceptance I understand that my child needs to comply with the expected behaviours set out within this Agreement, and that there are school-based actions and consequences for inappropriate behaviours.
-Sign here & Compass acceptance I have read the requirements outlined in the 1 to 1 iPad Program Implementation Handbook 2023 to support my child to participate.
-Sign here & Compass acceptance Date:
+Parent/Guardian Name: I have read the Acceptable Use Agreement for 2024 with my child.
+Signature I will support the school's cyber safety program by emphasising to my child the need to demonstrate safe and responsible behaviour when using digital technologies at school and in our home.
+Signature I give permission for my child to use a suite of applications and the internet at Apollo Parkways PS.
+Signature I understand that my child needs to comply with the expected behaviours set out within this Agreement, and that there are school-based actions and consequences for inappropriate behaviours.
+Signature I have read the requirements outlined in the 1 to 1 iPad Program Implementation Handbook 2024 to support my child to participate.
+Signature Date: